HoussemDellai/aks-course/_appgateway_websockets/Readme.md

 terraform apply tfplan
 ```

 This will create an AKS cluster and enable AGIC addon on the cluster, which will automatically configure the Application Gateway to route traffic to the AKS cluster based on Kubernetes Ingress resources.
+It will also create an Application Gateway for Containers (AGC) and configure it to route traffic to the AKS cluster based on Ingress API resources through the ALB controller.

 ![](./images/resources1.png)
 ![](./images/resources2.png)